software-patterns/workshop/patterns/00_PATTERN_TEMPLATE.md

 When we aren't explicit about goals, methods become dogma, and dogma rots quickly.
 New technologies are invented all the time, but it takes years, sometimes decades, for old methods to catch up.
-Meanwhile, the forms and relationships we want to create remain largely the same.

-Methods change; goals stay the same.
+Our methods change, but our goals stay the same.

 **Instead of describing methods, describe patterns: the [centers](https://en.wikipedia.org/wiki/The_Nature_of_Order) and relationships that come